Lacewing Bulletins, Chrysoperla (=Chrysopa) and Ceraeochrysa

 Open the hook and place on a twig or leaf of the plant to be protected.
 Place tabs on the sunny side of the tree covered by leaves a bit so they are not in the direct sun.
 Place as high in the plant as you can comfortably reach.

-Ants: are very attracted to the eggs on the card.
+Ants: are attracted to the eggs on the card.
 They will eat all the eggs on the card.
 Ants generally interfere with biological control, and in particular they attack and drive lacewing larvae away from aphids, whitefly, mealybug, and soft scale.
 These honeydew-secreting pests supply sweets to the ants.
 Put attention to controlling ants.
 One part of the strategy is to stick a shovel into ant mounds and disrupt the colony.
 Besides boric acid baits, two newer organic products that happen to help kill ants are Auntie Fuego soil conditioner and beneficial parasitic nematodes.
 Ask about our ant management products and information on Argentine ants.

 Hot Spots: Pest outbreaks often occur in "hot spots" or edges of orchards or landscapes.
 Heat or dust from a road, exposure to nearby infested plants, or drying winds may shift the ecological balance of predator and prey in your plantings.
 Treating the hot spot or edge often is all that is needed to control the outbreak.
 The extent, situation, and location of the infested area will determine the best strategy.